 But where were the Victorians?
-Over 600 people travelled up from Melbourne on the ordinary morning train and three specials, the last carrying the Governor, the Marquis of Normanby, the Premier, Chief Secretary, Ministers of Railways, Mines and Trade and Customs, the Attorney General, and Justices Holroyd and Higinbotham (Thomas’s brother), plus other notables and principal railwaymen.
+The ordinary morning train from Melbourne was augmented by three specials, the last carrying the Governor, the Marquis of Normanby, the Premier, Chief Secretary, Ministers of Railways, Mines and Trade and Customs, the Attorney General, and Justices Holroyd and Higinbotham (Thomas’s brother), plus other notables and principal railwaymen.
 This train included the twin State cars designed by Mirls, and two of the new English first class six-wheelers.
 It was an impressive sight; ‘one of the best equipped that ever left the Spencer street yards’.

-The sartorial mix-up was a comic expression of the lack of harmony between the two colonies, but the differences in railway gauges now so apparent was tragic.
+This sartorial mix-up was a comic expression of the lack of harmony between the two colonies, but the differences in railway gauges now so apparent was tragic.
 Nevertheless it got the guests talking, and the main topic of conversation among them all was the need for Federation.
 With the NSW and Victorian Governors, Premiers and a Who’s Who of 1,012 invitees, the event surpassed anything yet held in Australia.
 The engine shed was transformed into a banqueting hall, specially illuminated for the occasion with the new Edison electric light, as was the path through the railway yard back to the station platform.
 At a time when electric lighting was still a rare novelty this was no small achievement, requiring the transport of three steam driven generators from Sydney and the erection of all the temporary electrical infrastructure to power about 200 lamps.

 A temporary wooden floor was made in the engine shed, its walls being lined with canvas and a false canvas ceiling installed, all ornamentally stencilled.
-Shields and paintings were hung, along with flags and decorations everywhere, and a temporary grandstand erected outside the station building.
+Shields, paintings and flags were hung, and decorations were everywhere.
+A temporary grandstand was erected outside the station building.
 And what a building!
 Albury boasted the largest station building then existing outside a capital city, and grander than anything in Victoria.
-All the guests were given free travel passes to visit Sydney or Melbourne over the following fortnight, further encouraging the dignitaries to experience the railways; a new cord drawing the colonies together.
+All the guests were given free travel passes to visit Sydney or Melbourne over the following fortnight, further encouraging the dignitaries to experience the railways.
+A new cord drawing the colonies together.

-From the governors down, the joining of the inter-colonial railway at Albury had the whole gathering talking about Federation, and it was indeed the first great step towards that goal.
+From the governors down, the joining of the Intercolonial railway at Albury had the whole gathering talking about Federation, and it was indeed the first great step towards that goal.
 Albury was widely referred to as the ‘Federal City’: the natural location for Australia’s capital when federation was achieved.
 When it was finally achieved eighteen years later, Brisbane, Sydney, Melbourne and Adelaide were all joined by railway, and Western Australia came on board with the promise of a line across the Nullarbor.

 The Railway Management Act

-In its first twenty years the VR had suffered accidents which injured 109 passengers.
+In its first twenty years the Victorian Railways had suffered accidents which injured 109 passengers.
 Train crashes in the next five years saw 335 passengers injured and five killed.
 Even this may not have compelled parliament to reform the management of the railways; after all, there had been weak efforts to do something since 1876.
 But when mixed with the detested doings of Woods and Bent it became a poisonous brew that threatened the whole parliament.
 The Melbourne Punch may have been exaggerating a little when they described the Act as ‘The only way to provide for the public safety’, but their cartoon showing Woods, his brake and Bent being kicked out of the railways was not far from the truth.

 But nothing like the administrative and executive rule by businessmen over such a huge state owned undertaking had ever been contemplated, and during the debates some disquiet led to amendments which retained government oversight of decisions affecting decentralisation, the protection of local manufacturing and the running of Sunday trains.
 When the Bill finally received Royal Assent on 1st November 1883, no one realised what an extraordinary thing had been created.
 The Act merely referred to the Commissioners as managing the ‘Railway Department’, but the Victorian Railways was now a statutory corporation and it quickly became the model for the administrative revolution which followed throughout Australasia.

 Richard Speight: Chairman of Commissioners

 The ship was twelve years old and a pioneer of the new mail route via the Suez Canal, her double expansion steam engine supplemented by sails rigged on three masts which helped her make 12 knots.
 The voyage was mainly smooth but having left St. Vincent’s Gulf on the last leg it was frustratingly slow, fog and the dangerous Victorian coastline delaying their arrival, but nearing Hobson’s Bay on Sunday afternoon, 10th February the tugs ‘Rescue’ and ‘Kangaroo’ drew alongside with a welcome party of W.B.
-Reynolds, the Commissioner’s minute secretary, Duncan Gillies, the two assistant Commissioners and P.P.
-Labertouche the Secretary for Railways.
+Reynolds, the Commissioner’s minute secretary, Gillies, the two assistant Commissioners and Paul Labertouche the Secretary for Railways.

 Speight might have been pleasantly surprised as he boarded the special train waiting for him and his family on the Railway Pier at Williamstown, but misgivings were literally around the corner.
-His train was probably hauled by William Meikle’s No. 100, the Commissioners engine and Williamstown Workshops’ first locomotive.
+His train was probably comprised of Mirl’s twin Ministerial cars and hauled by William Meikle’s No. 100, the Commissioner’s engine and Williamstown Workshops’ first locomotive.
 But as No. 100 steamed past the jumble of corrugated iron sheds, sidings, scattered rolling stock and equipment that was its birthplace, it made a miserable comparison with the Midland’s fine workshops at Derby.
 It was a hot, overcast afternoon, and a little further on they steamed past the vast 32 acre paddock at Newport.
 Across dry grass, basalt rocks and a few scrappy gum trees was the lone Exhibition Annex, now serving as the new carriage workshop.